-- A) First impact
+- 1) First impact

-- B) Second impact
+- 2) Second impact

-- a) SRS curtain airbag
+- A) SRS curtain airbag

-- b) SRS side airbag
+- B) SRS side airbag

-In an accident where the vehicle is struck from the side more than once, the SRS side airbag and SRS curtain airbag deploys only once on the first impact.
+In an accident where the vehicle is struck from the side more than once, the SRS side airbag and SRS curtain airbag deploy only once on the first impact.

 Example: In the case of a double side impact collision, first with one vehicle and immediately followed by another from the same direction, once the SRS side airbag and SRS curtain airbag are activated on the first impact, they will not be activated on the second.

-SRS airbag system monitors
+■ SRS airbag system monitors

 A diagnostic system continually monitors the readiness of the SRS airbag system (including front seatbelt pretensioners) while the vehicle is being driven.
-The SRS airbag system warning light "AIRBAG" will show normal system operation by lighting for about 6 seconds when the ignition key is turned to the "ON"
+The SRS airbag system warning light "AIRBAG" will show normal system operation by lighting for approximately 6 seconds when the ignition switch is turned to the "ON" position.

-position.